Train a Model

 Choose the Training Algorithm

 To choose the right algorithm for your dataset, you typically need to evaluate different models to find the most suitable models to your data.
-For simplicity, the SageMaker XGBoost algorithm with Amazon SageMaker built-in algorithm is used throughout this tutorial without the pre-evaluation of models.
+For simplicity, the SageMaker AI XGBoost algorithm with Amazon SageMaker AI built-in algorithm is used throughout this tutorial without the pre-evaluation of models.

 Tip

-If you want SageMaker to find an appropriate model for your tabular dataset, use Amazon SageMaker Autopilot that automates a machine learning solution.
+If you want SageMaker AI to find an appropriate model for your tabular dataset, use Amazon SageMaker Autopilot that automates a machine learning solution.
 For more information, see SageMaker Autopilot.

 Create and Run a Training Job